- Fashion and Beauty»

 - Do you always wear the bra using the last (tightest) hook?

-If your answered "yes" to ANY of these questions, then you ARE wearing the bra size!
+If you answered "yes" to ANY of these questions, then you are wearing the bra size!

 - If there is too much space in your bra cups, you need a bra with a smaller cup size.